Indpur (community development block): Language and religion

+At the time of the 2011 census, 94.78% of the population spoke Bengali and 5.19% Santali as their first language.

 Rural poverty

-In Indpur CD block 48.19% families were living below poverty line in 2007.According to the Rural Household Survey in 2005, 28.87% of the total number of families were BPL families in the Bankura district.
+In Indpur CD block 48.19% families were living below poverty line in 2007.
+According to the Rural Household Survey in 2005, 28.87% of the total number of families were BPL families in the Bankura district.

 Migration has been observed in the following CD blocks of Bankura district: Bankura I, Chhatna, Saltora, Indpur, Ranibandh, Hirbandh, Khatra, Raipur and Sarenga.
 Although authentic figures are not available, a sample survey has been done.
 According to the sample survey, around 54.5% to 85.4% of the families on an average migrate from these blocks.
 Another study shows that around 23% of the people from the under-privileged blocks in the western and southern Bankura migrate.
 Those migrating belong mostly to the SC or ST population.
 They migrate for periods varying from 15 days to 6/8 months.
 Most people migrate to meet their food deficit and go to Bardhaman and Hooghly districts but some go to Gujarat and Maharashtra as construction labour.

 Economy

 Livelihood

-In the Indpur CD block in 2011, among the class of total workers, cultivators numbered 12,834 and formed 20.24%, agricultural labourers numbered 33,939 and formed 53.53%, household industry workers numbered 2,100 and formed 3.31% and other workers numbered 14,530 and formed 22.92%.Total workers numbered 63,403 and formed 40.51% of the total population, and non-workers numbered 93,119 and formed 59.49% of the population.
+In the Indpur CD block in 2011, among the class of total workers, cultivators numbered 12,834 and formed 20.24%, agricultural labourers numbered 33,939 and formed 53.53%, household industry workers numbered 2,100 and formed 3.31% and other workers numbered 14,530 and formed 22.92%.
+Total workers numbered 63,403 and formed 40.51% of the total population, and non-workers numbered 93,119 and formed 59.49% of the population.

 Note: In the census records a person is considered a cultivator, if the person is engaged in cultivation/ supervision of land owned by self/government/institution.
 When a person who works on another person's land for wages in cash or kind or share, is regarded as an agricultural labourer.
 Household industry is defined as an industry conducted by one or more members of the family within the household or village, and one that does not qualify for registration as a factory under the Factories Act.
 Other workers are persons engaged in some economic activity other than cultivators, agricultural labourers and household workers.
 It includes factory, mining, plantation, transport and office workers, those engaged in business and commerce, teachers, entertainment artistes and so on.